LucasMeldrum/CART470_CapstoneProject/Maya's WeeklyJournal/WeeklyJornal.md

 1. How can we design for accountability through socialization and competition (biggest loser?)
 2. How can we design for accountability through visibility (always aware of your screen time in some way, making it something people consider and think about.
 Can people accurately guess their own screen time?
 3. How can we create a simple interface that isn't overwhelming and makes it easy for people to check their screen time and that of their friends?
+4. People obviously want to lower their screentime, but what is the barrier?
+Why have they been trying with no success, and how can we bypass the mental block?